orbeon/orbeon-forms-doc/xml-platform/controller/submission.md

 It is possible to submit JSON to a page or service with the `application/json` mediatype.

 The JSON received is automatically converted to XML using the [XForms 2.0 conversion scheme](../../xforms/submission-json.md).

+[SINCE Orbeon Forms 2017.1]

+In addition to the `application/json` mediatype, mediatypes of the form `a/b+json` are recognized.

 ## Default submission